mlevit/aws-auto-cleanup/README.md

 ## Execution Log

 Each action taken by Auto Cleanup is recorded and stored as a flat CSV file within the `execution-log` S3 Bucket.
-Alongside the S3 Bucket, a new `auto_cleanup` Glue Database and `execution_log` Glue Table have been created to query the data via Amazon Athena.
+Alongside the S3 Bucket, a new `auto_cleanup` Glue Database and `execution_log` Glue Table have been created to query the data via Athena.

 The `execution_log` table has the following schema: